serialport/serialport-rs/README.md

 `serialport-rs` is a general-purpose cross-platform serial port library for Rust.
 It provides a blocking I/O interface and port enumeration on POSIX and Windows systems.

-Async I/O is supported on Unix via the `async-io` feature flag, which provides an [`AsyncSerialPort`](https://docs.rs/serialport/latest/serialport/struct.AsyncSerialPort.html) type implementing `futures_io::AsyncRead` and `futures_io::AsyncWrite`.
+Async I/O is supported on Unix and Windows via the `async-io` feature flag, which provides an [`AsyncSerialPort`](https://docs.rs/serialport/latest/serialport/struct.AsyncSerialPort.html) type implementing `futures_io::AsyncRead` and `futures_io::AsyncWrite`.
 A native `tokio` backend is planned.